 - Provide local governments with authority to regulate firearms; or

 - Require a license to carry a concealed firearm in public.

-In 2016, Arizona had the 16th highest number of gun deaths per capita among the states.
-In addition, based on 2016 Firearms Trace Data from the Bureau of Alcohol, Tobacco, Firearms, and Explosives, Arizona had the 9th highest rate of crime gun exports among the states – meaning that crime guns originally sold in Arizona were recovered after being used in crimes in other states at the 9th highest rate among the states.
-Arizona exports crime guns at a rate that is more than double the national average, and more than double the rate at which it imports crime guns from other states.
+In 2017, Arizona had the 18th highest gun death rate among the states.
+Arizona also supplied crime guns to other states at the ninth highest rate among the states.
+Arizona exported crime guns at more than twice the national rate and nearly three times the rate at which it imported crime guns from other states.

 Arizona Firearms Laws

 For details about specific firearms laws in Arizona, choose a topic below, or see all of the firearms laws in this state.